Fuel extraction in Pakistan: History

 Coal was first discovered across Pakistan and the rest of South Asia in the 1880s and was used by the British-owned railway companies under colonial rule.
 Later, post-colonial Pakistan had used coal to fuel its industry from independence to the discovery of the Baluchistan's Sui gas field in 1952 and the Toot oilfield in 1964.

-Environmentalists are now concerned that Pakistan has recently discovered one low and four low to medium quality coal seams in the Punjab and plans to re-fuel its economically important cement industry with it after their oil fields have run dry.
-Low sulfur coal was recently reported to have been found at the Baluchistan near Quetta as well.
+Environmentalists are now concerned that Pakistan has recently discovered one low and four low to medium-quality coal seams in the Punjab and plans to re-fuel its economically important cement industry with it after their oil fields have run dry.
+Low-sulfur coal was recently reported to have been found at the Baluchistan near Quetta as well.
 There are reports that low a sulfur deposit has been found near Islamabad.

 Sindh's Thar desert lignite mines will also be expanded soon for industrial usage too.
 This Thar's mine is open-cut mine.
 These mines are relatively safer to mine from.
 While Baluchistan's mines are underground mines, these are dangerous to mine from.

 Pakistan Baluchistan's mines have seen several accidents over the years among which the one which happened in 2011 was with the greatest number of casualties.
-According to one news paper the death toll rose up to 45, though majority agree upon that it ranged from 40-45 people.
+According to one news paper the death toll rose up to 45, though majority agree upon that it ranged from 40 to 45 people.

 Special measures are being employed to reduce the resulting fly ash, carbon footprint and sulphur fume emission problems after it is burnt.